Middle School & Secondary Shop Floor Plans

 Due to shop designs and designated layouts, there will be situations where Safety Zones may overlap.
 In these situations, there may be a need to develop a policy whereby overlapping equipment cannot be used at the same time as the Safety Zone areas will be compromised.

-A special Thanks to Alan Kavanaugh for sharing his research and materials with the BCTEA.
+A special thanks to Alan Kavanaugh for sharing his research and materials with the BCTEA.
+The full document can be found here

-Alan Kavanaugh is the senior risk manager at Suncorp Valuations.
-He has provided risk management services to school districts/divisions, municipalities, industry, and government operations for over 30 years.
+Alan Kavanaugh is the Director of Loss Control & Risk Management for Noratek Solutions Inc. He has provided risk management services to school districts/divisions, municipalities, industry, and government operations for over 35+ years.
 He has developed a set of training programs (workshops) and audits (safety related) to help all organizations accumulate and prioritize information and develop short- and long-term compliance plans.
 Kavanaugh is based out of Prince George, B.C. but provides services throughout Western Canada and the Territories.
-He can be reached by email at firstname.lastname@example.org, or by phone at (800) 764-4454, ext.
-7102, or cell (250) 612-1935.
+He can be reached by email at firstname.lastname@example.org or by phone at 250.564.2236, or cell 250.961.8186.